-Albarrie Canada Ltd. was found guilty of a violation of the Ontario ‘Industrial’ Regulation 851/90, Section 25 which states,
+Albarrie Canada Ltd. was found guilty of a contravention of the Ontario ‘Industrial’ Regulation 851/90, Section 25 which states,

 “An in-running nip hazard or any part of a machine, device or thing that may endanger the safety of any worker shall be equipped with and guarded by a guard or other device that prevents access to the pinch point.”

-Albarrie Canada Ltd. was also found guilty of a violation of the Ontario Occupational Health and Safety Act, (OHSA) section 25, subsection 1(c) which states,
+Albarrie Canada Ltd. was also found guilty of a contravention of the Ontario Occupational Health and Safety Act, (OHSA) section 25, subsection 1(c) which states,

 “An employer shall ensure that,